 The car was commissioned by Leonard K. DeBell, owner of the So Calif Plating Co. who had bought a brand new 1935 Ford phaeton.
 His plan was to use it as a very classy delivery truck.
 But to be able to do that the car had to be lengthened 12 inches to assure freshly chromed bumpers could be stalled behind the front seat cargo section.
 George DuVall had been employed by DeBell since 1933.
 He was hired to design and develop new chrome plated aftermarket parts for the company, and as part of this he had already designed and build several company pick up trucks.

 It is unsure who all worked on this truck, and who did what, but from the archived documents we know that George was of course responsible for the design.
 We do not know who actually added the 12 inches to the frame, and welded the rear doors before extending them with 12 inches.
 Some people say it was the George DuVall – Frank Kurtis team who did this, others say Jimmy Summers might have done some of the body work.
 George and his friend Frank Kurtis created the grille from brass sheets, bend to shape.
 It has been described as a lazy “Z” shaped sections that form the actual grille bars.
 One bend and shaped all the separate unit where chrome plated and installed.
-George did an absolutely fantastic job integrating the new grille with the 36 Ford body work.
+George did an absolutely fantastic job integrating the new grille with the Ford body panels.

 George also created the V-Windshield that would later be his most popular product.
 The typical V-shaped windshield with the thin posts and wonderful lines which would later be used on many Hot Rods and Custom cars was specifically designed for this 1935 Ford.
 We also know that the rear door, which hinged at the top, was created by Chad Schultz of Joe Newell’s body shop.
 The door could also be removed easily when larger parts needed to be transported.
 The rear door gave access to a flat floor that started just behind the front seats.
 So there was actually quite a lot of space for product.
 But it might perhaps not have been as handy as an actual pick up truck like the previous So Calif.
 Plating Co. trucks were.
 However DeBell liked the idea to promote his business, and knew that the good looks of this truck would help him sell more product.